taytwkim/malloc/README.md

 make
 ```

-2. For selected binaries, try interposing with `DYLD_INSERT_LIBRARIES`.
+2. Interpose using `DYLD_INSERT_LIBRARIES`.

 ```shell
 DYLD_INSERT_LIBRARIES=./build/libtaymalloc.dylib ./build/hello
 ```

-macOS does not guarantee allocator interposition for every target process.
-The intended support level here is "works for selected programs and controlled tests," not "universal drop-in replacement for all binaries."
+**Note:** On macOS, allocator interposition is not guaranteed for all target processes.
+The macOS build is intended for selected programs and controlled test environments, rather than as a universal drop-in replacement that works in every case.

 ### CMake